Music Box (TV channel)

-Music Box was a pioneering pan-European 24-hour cable and satellite television channel that ran from 29 March 1984 to 30 January 1987, and was operated by Music Box Limited.
+Music Box was a pioneering pan-European 24-hour cable and satellite television channel that ran from 29 March 1984 to 30 January 1987, and was operated first by 'The Music Channel Limited'.
 It was originally one of three services (along with Premiere and The Children's Channel) that formed Thorn EMI's venture into satellite television as a British version of MTV, and later became part of Virgin Vision as one of Richard Branson's business ventures launched in 1983.

+Thorn EMI withdrew from the operating company 'The Music Channel Ltd.' in 1986.
+Virgin Vision became the majority shareholder for a short time.
+At the same time, a majority of the British ITV broadcasters offered to acquire shares of the channel in order to create the full-service Super Channel, replacing Music Box on January 30th 1987.

+In parallel, the production company 'Music Box Ltd.' was founded, which produced music programs for Super Channel and other television stations in Europe and other continents.
+The operating company of Super Channel initially retained the name 'The Music Channel Ltd.' and was renamed to 'Super Channel Ltd.' in 1988.

 A special Italian version of Music Box was created in the spring of 1988, and some other shows were also re-transmitted by Japanese broadcaster NHK.

 The network was originally based in the heart of London, in a building where Virgin Vision and Super Channel were also based, and later gave home to the offices of CNN International until 2007.
 The address during the satellite years was 19-21 Rathbone Place.